 Representatives from Chester County’s 15 boroughs and the City of Coatesville attended the recent Urban Centers Forum, which focused on ways to address parking challenges, opportunities, and strategies.

 As a component of Chester County’s economic development strategy known as VISTA 2025, the “Parking Lessons Learned” forum was a call-to-action for the urban centers to learn about and discuss parking issues.
 Municipal officials, staff members, main street managers, and consultants for the county’s 16 urban centers attended the forum, including representatives from the City of Coatesville and the following boroughs: Atglen, Avondale, Downingtown, Elverson, Honey Brook, Kennett Square, Malvern, Modena, Oxford, Parkesburg, Phoenixville, South Coatesville, Spring City, West Chester, and West Grove.
 Officials from townships that have train stations were also invited since the forum focused on parking issues.
 Continue Reading →

 The development of Landscapes3 has advanced significantly throughout 2017, shifting from meetings with stakeholder teams on various topics to the first series of meetings with the steering committee.
-The year also held the second photo contest for the process, a public survey that had almost 6,000 participants, and Planning Commission attendance at more than 20 community events to get the word out about Landscapes3.
+As part of the Landscapes3 public outreach efforts this past year, the Planning Commission staff attended over 20 community events, conducted a second photo contest, and launched a public survey that had nearly 6,000 participants.

 During the fall the Landscapes3 Steering Committee met four times to discuss the plan’s vision, goals, and objectives.
 A public meeting was held in October to share the plan’s draft vision and receive input from the public.
 The final draft versions of the vision, goals, and objectives are currently being refined based on this input, and will be shared early in 2018.
 Continue Reading →